asgs/log-searcher-indexer/README.md

 Features
 --------

 Ability to configure (or administer) log files.
-This is required so that the application can index the log files and parse it for searching later.
+This is required so that the application can parse and index the log files for searching later.

 Ability to search text content present in log files (which are configured previously).